Visiting Vienna for the first time: travel guide and useful tips

 Public transport in Vienna is excellent and it’s fairly easy to get around the city.

-The system includes the U-Bahn (subway), trams, buses and trains.
+The system includes the U-Bahn (metro), trams, buses and trains.

-You can add a public transport pass to your Vienna Pass.
-If you go for the Vienna City Card, free public transport is included in the price.
+You can add a public transport pass to your Vienna Pass or Vienna City Card.

 The WienMobil app is very convenient and lets you purchase different types of tickets online on your phone.